Intro to Mesh Integrity

 Recalculate Normals Outside - Fix normal direction (can flip back and forth)

-Select Interior Faces - Isolate faces inside mesh
+Select Interior Faces - Find and Isolate faces inside mesh

 Select Loose Geometry - Find floating vertices/edges

-Select Poles by Count - Find vertices with unusual edge connections
+Select Poles by Count - Find vertices with potential error edge connections

-Select Boundary Loop - Find open edges/holes (note: boundary loops can be valid mesh borders)
+Select Boundary Loop - Find open edges/holes (note: boundary loops can be valid mesh borders when designed, by are errors when unintentional)

-Merge by Distance - Fix coincident vertices (effective but may break geometry in other areas)
+Merge by Distance - Fix coincident vertices (effective but may break geometry in other areas, useful as a first pass)

 Fill Holes - Close open boundaries

-In Face Mode - Select interior faces, delete faces
+In Face Mode - Select interior faces, delete faces.
+Don't delete the verts, we want to delete the faces.

-Subdivision Surface (temporary) - Debug tool to reveal topology issues
+Subdivision Surface (temporary) - Debug tool to reveal topology issues.
+Look for pinching and other unpredictable behavior, then hone in.

 Key Mindset Points